ncbi/cxx-toolkit/pages/ch_xmlwrapp.md

 -   by using (or not using) text-like nodes in the added content; and

 -   by choosing an appropriate **`xml::save_options`** flag.

+This chapter will consider the case when the XML parser works with a default setting i.e. it does not strip the formatting blank nodes from the input.

 For the purposes of this chapter, a "text-like node" is a text, CDATA, or entity reference node in the XML tree that is built when the original content is parsed.
 Newlines and whitespace used for indentation are parsed into text nodes.
 Note, however, that whitespace characters between the XML declaration and the opening tag of the root node are not treated by libxml2 as part of the node tree - i.e. whitespace characters prior to the root node do not participate in formatting of the output.